makandra/gemika/README.md

 - Compute a matrix of all possible dependency permutations (Ruby, runtime gems, database type).
 Manually exclude incompatible dependency permutations (e.g. Rails 5.0 does not work with Ruby 2.1).
 - Let developers enter their local credentials for MySQL and PostgreSQL in a `database.yml` file.
 - Define default Ruby version, gem dependencies and database for developers who don't care about every possible permutation for everyday work.
-- Help configure a [Travis CI](https://travis-ci.org/) build that tests every dependency permutation after each `git push`.
+- Help configure a [Travis CI](https://travis-ci.org/) or Github Actions build that tests every dependency permutation after each `git push`.
-- Share your Ruby / gem dependeny / database permutation between local development and Travis CI.
+- Share your Ruby / gem dependeny / database permutation between local development and Travis CI / Github Actions.
+- Migrate your Travis CI config to a Github Actions config.
 - Define an [ActiveRecord database migration](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html) that sets up your test database.
 - Automatically drop and re-create your test database before each run of your test suite.
 - Work around breaking changes in RSpec, Ruby and other gems